offbyone/ideas/content/old/general-thoughts/travels-and-such.md

+---
-Title: Travels and such
+title: Travels and such
+slug: travels-and-such
-date: 2006-07-17 08:35
+date: "2006-07-17 08:35"
+category: General Thoughts
+tags:
+  - concert
+  - disc golf
+  - road trip
+  - speeding
 author: offby1
-category: General Thoughts
-tags: concert, disc golf, road trip, speeding
-slug: travels-and-such
 status: draft
+---
 So, I've returned, both to the province and to writing things on this much-ignored online scratchpad.
 All for you, I swear!
 If only people would talk back ;)

 Anyway, the week has been pretty eventful.
 Beau and I took off tuesday for a six-day disc golf tour of southern British Columbia.
 This is something we've had planned for a fair while, with a general plan of heading to Pender Island, a course which Beau really enjoyed when he still lived on Vancouver Island.